bengrasty7/ETL-Project/README.md

 Both methods allow you to interact with the same database file, so you can choose the approach that best fits your workflow.

+### 3. Using Pandas
+If you are having trouble with duckdb, each of the 2 tables is located in a csv file in the data/ directory.
+Simply read in with pandas (pd.read_csv(path)) to explore data

 ## Pipeline Flow
 The pipeline follows a sequential flow from A to D. etl_pipeline.py orchestrates the pipeline.